georgicng/Breda-voor-Elkaar-plugin/README.txt

 == Installation ==

-1. Upload `breda-voor-elkaar.zip` to the `/wp-content/plugins/` directory
+1. Upload the `breda-voor-elkaar` directory to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress

 == Changelog ==